Three passes to climb, two long treeless, trackless valleys, lots of views unobstructed by trees.

 route description | Leatham/Molesworth route, Marlborough

-From the end of the four wheel drive track at Bottom Gordon Hut the track climbs increasingly steeply to Severn Saddle, 1585 m, with a big scree slide when over to the south side, down the Severn River valley, up over Point 1764 to the Saxton River, over Saxton Saddle, 1420 m, to Gordon Stream and back to the starting point.
+From the end of the four wheel drive track at Bottom Gordon Hut the track climbs increasingly steeply to Severn Saddle, 1585 m, with a big scree slide when over on the south side, down the Severn River valley, up over Point 1764 to the Saxton River, over Saxton Saddle, 1420 m, to Gordon Stream and back to the starting point.

 huts and campsites | Leatham/Molesworth route, Marlborough